 When using 65% rPP in our water traps, we save 1.8 million litres of fossil oil each year.

 After thorough testing, we found out that 65% rPP is the best raw material mix at the moment.
-By 2025, we aim to use a raw material with 90% rPP.
+We aim to keep increasing the amount of rPP to 90% in the future.

 We wanted to move rapidly and decided to switch to recycled polypropylene by the end of 2022 in all our water traps.
 We have reached this target as planned, although it has required a lot of trials and errors, new machinery and substantial efforts from the whole organization.

-At the end of 2022, 45% of the polypropylene we use was recycled.
-We use pre-consumer rPP, which is the cleanest form of recycled PP available.
+At the end of 2022, 45% of the polypropylene we used was already recycled, and in 2023 the amount increased to 55%.
 There are still some challenges with variations in quality between different rPP batches, but luckily, modern machinery can automatically adjust itself to these variations.

-After having switched to rPP in all our products, we now have our eyes set on 2025.
-By the end of that year, 90% of all polypropylene we use will be recycled.
+After having switched to rPP in all our products, we now have our eyes set on increasing the amount of it.
+In the future, 90% of all polypropylene we use will be recycled.
 Reaching this goal will require a lot of additional testing.

 We have chosen to first and foremost switch to rPP, as PP accounts for the majority of our raw material usage.
 In addition, we are constantly looking to switch to other recycled plastic raw materials as well, like rTPE.
 This is an ongoing process where the results depend on the raw material question.

-Some products produced by Prevex are made of metals.
+Some of our products are made of metals.
 Based on the results in our LCAs, we will replace metals with plastics in many cases, since the carbon footprint of plastics is generally lower.
 This is mainly due to plastics’ lower density and weight.

 Another problem with metals, especially regarding brass, is that they may be poisonous.
 We have therefore decided to replace most of the brass with recycled plastics by the end of 2024.
 We have also decided to end the production of a product containing large amounts of brass.

 The use of recycled raw materials goes for all our products, including packaging.
-Packaging accounts for 4% of Prevex raw material usage.
-At the end of 2022, all our packaging consisted of polyethylene film made of 51% recycled raw material.
+Packaging accounts for 4% of Prevex’s raw material usage.
+Currently, all our packaging consists of polyethylene film made of 51% recycled raw material.
 This equals savings of 200 tons of CO2 emissions per year.
 We started by using pre-consumer recycled plastics, but are in the process of switching to post-consumer recycled plastics.

 PE film vs rPE 51% film